MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/infoprotect-settings-tutorial.md

 ![Azure Information Protection tutorial - Protect button selected](./media/infoprotect-protectbutton-pulldown.png)

-Now, from the pull-down menu, you see that the **General** label is selected.
-To change the currently selected label, select a different label from the list.
+Now, from the pull-down menu, you see that the **General** label is selected because it has a check mark next to it.
+To change the currently selected label, users can select a different label from the list.
 When users are new to labeling, they probably won't remember to select the **Protect** button each time.
+They also might not realize that they can select another label.

 To display the Information Protection bar again, select **Show Bar** from the pull-down menu.